|Dave Martin / Associated Press|

 The numbers never lie.
 That's what NFL scouts are saying after taking a long, hard look at Hardy's tape from the 2013 season.
 The silky-smooth pass-catcher surpassed the 1,000-yard mark for the second consecutive season, with a 111-catch, 1,284-yard effort as a junior.
 He ranks second on ECU's all-time list in receptions and receiving yards, but already owns the school record for career touchdown receptions (25) as a rare three-year starter.
 Hardy is a dynamic playmaker with excellent stop-start quickness and route-running ability.
 He complements those traits with outstanding ball skills and hands.
 Factor in his wiggle and elusiveness in the open field, and Hardy could develop into a standout slot receiver at the next level.

 Wild card: Dorial Green-Beckham

 The former Missouri standout was expected to be one of the top receivers in college football this season until a series of off-field incidents led to his dismissal from the Tigers' football team.
-He is reportedly considering a transfer to Eastern Illinois or sitting out the season to wait for the 2015 draft.
+Green-Beckham has appealed to the NCAA to be allowed to play for Oklahoma this fall.
 Although the former No. 1-ranked recruit has shown impressive flashes as a 6-6, 225-pound playmaker, the tape reveals a raw, unpolished talent with unrealized potential.
 Sure, Green-Beckham is coming off a season where he snagged 59 balls for 883 yards and 12 touchdowns, but his litany of off-field woes will prompt evaluators to post red flags beside his name on draft boards across the league.
-Thus, DGB would be wise to make his way to an FCS school where he can continue to develop his game, while repairing his reputation as a talented, but troubled, playmaker.
+Thus, DGB would be wise to make his way to a school where he can continue to develop his game, while repairing his reputation as a talented, but troubled, playmaker.